Alex Greenwood: International career

 Greenwood captained England at youth level and played at the 2012 UEFA Women's Under-19 Championship.
 Senior national team coach Mark Sampson selected her for the 2014 Cyprus Cup, where she made her debut against Italy on 5 March 2014.
 She scored her first goal for England in September 2014 in a 10–0 win against Montenegro.

 At the 2015 FIFA Women's World Cup, youngest member of the squad Greenwood shared England's left-back duties with Claire Rafferty.
 She won a bronze medal when the team beat Germany in the third place play-off.
+Although she was the youngest member of the squad, Greenwood was England's best left-footed exponent in dead-ball situations.

 In 2019, Greenwood was part of the England team that won the SheBelieves Cup in the United States.
 Later that year, Greenwood was selected as part of England's World Cup squad.
 As part of England's social-media facing squad announcement, her name was announced by singer Olly Murs.
 On 23 June, Greenwood scored England's third goal in the 3–0 round of 16 win against Cameroon as England went on to finish fourth.

-Greenwood was also included in the England squad that won UEFA Women's Euro 2022.

-She first captained England during an Arnold Clark Cup match on 19 February 2023, having previously worn the armband after a series of substitutions in England's 20–0 victory over Latvia on 30 November 2021, becoming the fourth captain in that match.
+Greenwood was a member of the England squad that won UEFA Women's Euro 2022.
+She was allotted 184 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.
+Greenwood first captained England during an Arnold Clark Cup match on 19 February 2023, having previously worn the armband after a series of substitutions in England's 20–0 victory over Latvia on 30 November 2021, becoming the fourth captain in that match.